Mpox (Monkeypox)

 3. Infected Animals: Mpox can spread through sustained close contact with wild animals that carry Mpox naturally or an infected animal with Mpox.

 Any person can contract Mpox, regardless of gender identity or sexual orientation.
-To date, most cases have been in men who have sex with men, and the general population is currently at low risk of contracting the infection.
+To date, most cases in the United States have been in men who have sex with men, and the general population is currently at low risk of contracting the infection.

 Mpox Vaccination and Prevention